yeseullee/cse592/asnt10.md

 [Click Me For An Awesome Prototype Video :)](https://drive.google.com/open?id=0B1enmDZ1iw8xY294VGE4ZVltd1k)

 ## The User Study
-For the user study, we performed two tests to each user.
+For the user study, we performed within-subjects test, which is two tests for each participant.
+One test was to see how long they take to place and retrieve an item using a memo.
+The other test was to see how long they take to do the same with our app.
 For each test they were given 6 items.

 The first test was
 1. Place the items in the building and write down on a memo where you placed them for your memory.